jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 - For each of the four model types, the analysis.py program outputs the accuracy results of the best of this model type on each personality pair.

-- It also oputputs the accuracy results of the absolute best model for each personality pair.
+- It also outputs the accuracy results of the absolute best model for each personality pair.
 This means the highest performing model  out of 4 is used for each personality type.